brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/child-pornography.md

       If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography defense attorneys.
+    media:
+      type: ImageBlock
+      url: /images/bruce-blumberg-criminal-defense-attorney-headshot.webp
+      altText: altText of the image
+      caption: Caption of the image
+      elementId: ''
+      height: '307'
+      width: '293'
 sections:
   - type: TextSection
     colors: colors-a